Equine DMRT3 "Gait Gene"

 What it does:

-DMRT3 is a transcription factor located within the spinal cord.
-Mice lacking Dmrt3 display incoordination of the limbs and difficulty running at higher speeds.
+DMRT3 is a transcription factor located within the spinal cord, and therefore, a neurologically active genetic variant.
+Mice lacking DMRT3 display incoordination of the limbs and difficulty running at higher speeds.
 In the Icelandic Horse, the C allele is associated with better synchronization of diagonal legs and higher ratings of the trot and gallop, whereas the A allele is associated with higher speed and coordination at the tölt (a lateral intermediate gait).
 This mutation results in a premature stop codon, which truncates the encoded protein.

-The exact phenotype of the DMRT3 mutation is somewhat controversial.
-Currently published research has identified this mutation as the casual variation responsible for the ability to perform intermediate lateral gaits.
-However, even within these studies, there were horses from gaited breeds that tested C/C at DMRT3, which should result in a horse that cannot perform a gait other than the trot.
+The exact phenotype of the DMRT3 mutation is, to date, somewhat controversial.
+Currently published research has identified this mutation as the causal variation responsible for the ability to perform intermediate lateral gaits and has been subsequently called "the gait gene" by some.
+However, even within these studies, there were and are horses from gaited breeds, clearly displaying "gaited" movement that C/C, or negative for DMRT3.
 Also, this variation was originally identified in the Icelandic Horse as associated with the ability to perform a flying pace, which is a lateral intermediate speed gait performed at a higher speed.
-All Icelandic Horses in this study, even those unable to perform the flying pace, were able to perform the lateral tölt.
+All Icelandic Horses in this study (citation below), even those unable to perform the flying pace, were able to perform the lateral tölt.

 Andersson LS et al., “Mutations in DMRT3 affect locomotion in horses and spinal circuit function in mice.”
 (2012) Nature.
 488: 642-6.
 PMID: 22932389

 Promerová M et al., “Worldwide frequency distribution of the 'Gait keeper' mutation in the DMRT3 gene.”
 (2014) Anim Genet.
 45: 274-82.
 PMID: 24444049